Alfried Krupp von Bohlen und Halbach: Use of forced labourers during the Second World War

 During the World War II, Fried.
 Krupp, like all other large German companies, employed forced labourers.
 Due to the constant fluctuation, a total number cannot be determined, but the highest number of prisoners of war and foreign civilian and forced labourers on a given date was around 25,000 on 1 January 1943.
 It is now assumed that there were at least 100,000 forced labourers.

 From mid-1942, the company planned the production sites "Berthawerk" in Markstädt (Lower Silesia) and Auschwitz in particular, without government pressure, because forced labourers from concentration camps were available there.
 After the Ignition workshop in Essen was bombed out in March 1943, Auschwitz was chosen as an alternative production site at a meeting attended by Alfried Krupp.
-After the war, Krupp testified that the initiative for the Auschwitz site had come from the Upper Command of the Army.
+After the war, Alfried testified that the initiative for the Auschwitz site had come from the Upper Command of the Army.
 In fact, however, the suggestion came from representatives of the company.
 In September 1943, Alfried Krupp was still trying to keep the Auschwitz site for the company.
 At that time, 270 prisoners were working there for the company.

 Relationships in trade associations

-Krupp von Bohlen und Halbach was a co-founder in 1941 and subsequently a member of the executive committee of the Reichsvereinigung Kohle and from 1942 deputy chairman of the Reichsvereinigung Eisen.
+Alfried was a co-founder in 1941 and subsequently a member of the executive committee of the Reichsvereinigung Kohle and from 1942 deputy chairman of the Reichsvereinigung Eisen.
 He was also a member of the Advisory Board of the Ausfuhrgemeinschaft für Kriegsgerät and a member of the board of directors of Berg- und Hüttenwerksgesellschaft Ost mbH (BHO).